 DON’T EXPECT YOUR MILK TO BE LIKE STORE-BOUGHT DAIRY MILK

 Your early milk is called colostrum, it’s a thicker golden milk full of nutrients and antibodies that nourish your baby like no other source.
 It’s not like the milk you’ll find being poured in your latte.
-However, shortly after birth though your milk will change and it will continue to change as your baby’s needs change.
+However, shortly after birth, your milk will change and it will continue to change as your baby’s needs change.

 PREPARE A SLEEP PLAN